 Institutional Education Objectives

 IEO Number Text AAMC/ACGME Core Competency 1 Gather relevant and accurate patient information by performing a history and physical exam and obtaining relevant clinical data.
 PCPS2, PCPS3 2 Develop and prioritize differential diagnoses using history, physical exams, and the interpretation of common diagnostic and screening tests.
 PCPS4, PCPS5, PCPS6 3 Create and execute integrated diagnostic and therapeutic plans for the acute and longitudinal management of health problems.
 PCPS4, PCPS6, PCPS7 4 Integrate principles of disease prevention, health promotion, shared decision-making, and education into the health care of individuals, families, communities, and populations.
 PCPS1, PCPS8, PCPS10, IPCS5 5 Perform the diagnostic and therapeutic procedures necessary for patient care.
 PCPS9 6 Explain the physiologic basis of human homeostasis and the diagnosis and management of human diseases.
 MK1 7 Apply the principles of epidemiology and social sciences to the collection of public health data, and the analysis, treatment, and prevention of health problems and disparities in communities and populations.
 PCPS11, MK1, MK2, SBP1, SBP2, SBP8 8 Recognize personal strengths and limitations, identify academic and career goals, seek and assimilate feedback in daily practice, and execute a personal action plan.
 P5, P6, PB1, PB2, PB3, IPCS6 9 Critically appraise and incorporate new scientific developments into patient care.
 MK3, MK5, PB4 10 Identify and investigate problems in the natural, social, and health system sciences that influence patients, populations, and communities to improve health and well-being.
 MK4, PB5 11 Demonstrate written and verbal communication that is effective, empathetic, and respectful in a manner that reflects the audience and clinical context.
 P1, P4, SBP4, IPCS3, IPCS4, IPCS6 12 Exhibit and role model professionalism by demonstrating integrity, agency, humility, and responsibility.
 P8, P10 13 Act ethically in the best interests of patients and society.
-P2, P3 14 Demonstrate awareness of implicit and explicit bias, cultural humility, sensitivity, and responsiveness to diverse patient characteristics.
+P2, P3 14 Demonstrate awareness of and respect for the individual patient backgrounds, values, and characteristics that affect clinical outcomes.
 P7, P8 15 Practice high-value care for the benefit of patients and health care systems.
 SBP5, SBP7 16 Advocate for patients and address systems-level changes necessary to improve health outcomes and patient safety.
 SBP6 17 Respect and utilize the expertise of colleagues and allied health professionals with complementary skills sets to enhance the care of patients.
 IPCS1, IPCS2 18 Develop a personal and professional identity aligned with the core values of the profession.
 P1, P2, P3, PB3, PB5 19 Maintain, monitor, and nurture mental, emotional, and physical health and take measures to promote personal wellbeing.
 P9 20 Demonstrate the teamwork, leadership, and situational awareness necessary to support patient care across the spectrum of changing healthcare contexts.
 SBP3, IPCS1, IPCS2 -

 Key Faculty & Staff